Jen0821/Scotland-Yard-Board-Game/README.md

 * **Detectives (Investigators):**
     * Move openly across the board.
     * Can only make single moves.
-    * When a Detective uses a ticket (Taxi, Bus, Underground), that ticket is given to Mr. X, who can reuse it.
+    * When a Detective uses a ticket (Taxi, Bus, or Underground), that ticket is given to Mr. X, who can reuse it.

 ### 2. Tickets and Transportation

-All moves utilize tickets, which correspond to the transport types available on the game board:
+All moves utilise tickets, which correspond to the transport types available on the game board:

 * **Standard:** Taxi, Bus, Underground.
 * **Special:** Double (allows two moves in one turn), Secret (can be used for any transport type, and is not revealed in the travel log).